 Flint’s Water Crisis

 Flint is the largest city in Genesee County, Michigan, United States.
 It is located near the Flint River and is the principal city in the Mid-Michigan region.
 Jacob Smith, a fur trader, founded Flint in 1918.
-The city is known for its great achievements and has left good historical remarks.
+The city is known for its great achievements and has left a lasting historical mark.

-The 19th century was one of the golden times of the said place; during this time, Flint became one of the major lumbering areas in the Saginaw Trail history and the leading manufacturer of automobiles and carriages.
+The 19th century was one of the golden eras of the said place; during this time, Flint became one of the major lumbering areas along the Saginaw Trail and the leading manufacturer of automobiles and carriages.

-Moreover, the city was named the “Vehicle City” and became a manufacturing powerhouse for General Motors’s Buick and Chevrolet cars.
+Moreover, the city was named the “Vehicle City” and became a manufacturing powerhouse for General Motors’ Buick and Chevrolet cars.

 But the city’s glory didn’t last after General Motors downsized its workforce from 80,000 to 8,000 within the vicinity.
-Flint then faced a deep economic depression; this made the city’s population lower down to half.
+Flint then faced a deep economic depression; this reduced the city’s population by half.

 Moreover, Flint experienced a major public health emergency after its water supply was contaminated with lead and other toxins.